The Spiderwick Chronicles (film)

-The Spiderwick Chronicles is a 2008 American fantasy film based on the book series of the same name by Holly Black and Tony DiTerlizzi.
-It was directed by Mark Waters and stars Freddie Highmore, Mary-Louise Parker and Sarah Bolger, with Nick Nolte, Seth Rogen, and Martin Short in voice roles.
+The Spiderwick Chronicles is a 2008 American fantasy film directed by Mark Waters from a screenplay by Karey Kirkpatrick, David Berenbaum, and John Sayles, based on the book series The Spiderwick Chronicles by Tony DiTerlizzi and Holly Black.
+It stars Freddie Highmore, Mary-Louise Parker and Sarah Bolger, with Nick Nolte, Seth Rogen, and Martin Short in voice roles.
 The film, set in the Spiderwick Estate in New England, follows three children who discover a field guide to fairies while encountering various magical creatures such as goblins, ogres, brownies, boggarts, hobgoblins, trolls and many others.

-The film is dedicated to Scott Rathner, who died in August 12, 2007.

-Produced by Nickelodeon Movies and distributed by Paramount Pictures, it was released on February 14, 2008, earning $162.8 million against its $90 million budget.
-The Spiderwick Chronicles received generally positive reviews from critics, with Highmore's dual performance being singled out for praise.
+Produced by Nickelodeon Movies and distributed by Paramount Pictures, The Spiderwick Chronicles was released on February 14, 2008, earning $162.8 million against its $90–92.5 million budget.
+The film received generally positive reviews from critics, with Highmore's dual performance being singled out for praise.
 The film was released on DVD and Blu-ray on June 24, 2008, in the United States.